InterLinked1/chromefill/README.md

 More polyfills may be added over time to expand compatability, especially as breakage continues to increase.
 Contributions to add more polyfills are welcome.

+## Other Fixes
+Medium.com sites erroneously block certain user agents, in particular user agents with the word "Iron" in them.
+This extension removes the word Iron from any offending user agents so that medium.com sites work.

 ## Sites Known To Have Breakage Fixed By This Extension*
 - **GitHub** (globalThis) - currently partially broken again due to nullish coalescing and optional chaining (see below)
 - **StackExchange** (globalThis)